KasielkeSt/AirBnBBerlinAnalysis2020/README.md

 The analysis is written in a jupyter notebook 5.0.0 with Python version 3 using Anaconda.
 So with a recent Anaconda distribution of Python there should be no issues.

 ## Data <a name="data"></a>
-I used the listings and review files of Berlin provided by airbnb <a href="http://insideairbnb.com/get-the-data.html">here</a>
-I used these files in particular:
+I used the listings and review files of Berlin provided by airbnb [here](http://insideairbnb.com/get-the-data.html) I used these files in particular:

 listings: